Texas Misdemeanor Crimes by Class and Sentences

 Class A Misdemeanor

 In Texas, class A misdemeanors are punishable by up to one year in jail, a fine of up to $4,000, or both jail time and a fine.
-Pimping is an example of a class A misdemeanor.
+Pimping, and carrying a gun without a permit are examples of class A misdemeanors.

 (Tex.
 Penal Code Ann. § 12.21.)